Terms & Conditions

 (c) The Company reserves the right to request three pro forma transactions before a credit account is opened.

-(d) The Company reserves the right to withdraw credit facilities or to close a credit account if any of the Terms and Conditions are not strictly complied with, or, in the Company’s opinion an insufficient amount of business is transacted within a reasonable period of time.
+(d) The Company reserves the right to withdraw credit facilities or to close a credit account at the Company's sole discretion, without cause, or if any of the Terms and Conditions are not strictly complied with, or, in the Company’s opinion an insufficient amount of business is transacted within a reasonable period of time.

 14.1 The prices set out in our most current catalogue and website are subject to change from time to time and the Company reserves the right to increase the price at any time between submission of your Order and delivery.
 Changes will not affect Goods/Services for which we have already sent you a delivery note.